 - You have experienced a significant decline in income due to the pandemic.

 If you qualify for a forbearance, you may be able to pause your mortgage payments for an initial period of three to six months.
 After that period, we’ll work with you to reevaluate your situation and figure out what’s next.
 Please contact us in writing at firstname.lastname@example.org OR by mail to 50 Chastain Center Blvd., Kennesaw, GA 30144.

 What happens after a forbearance?
 At the end of your forbearance period, all payments not made during the forbearance period will have to be paid back.
 We realize this will probably be a big financial burden, which is why you’ll have a few options for how to handle it:

 - Pay it as a lump sum — If possible, the simplest option is to pay back the amount owed as a lump sum and pay off the amount you owe at one time.
 In some cases, there may be an option to pay it back at the end of the loan term.

 - Start a repayment plan — Over a set number of months, an extra amount will be added to your regular mortgage payment to cover the amount you owe from the forbearance.

 - Loan modification — If you are unable to pay a lump sum, we will work with you on a loan modification.
 This will most likely change the structure of your loan (interest/term) in order to make it possible for you pay back the amount owed due to the forbearance over the term of this new loan.

-Note: Please don’t stop making your mortgage payments until you’ve been approved for a forbearance plan.
+Note: Please do not stop making your mortgage payments until you have been approved for a forbearance plan.
 These programs are not payment forgiveness programs.
-They’ll require any paused payments to be repaid, so save these options for when you need them most.
+They will require any paused payments to be repaid, so save these options for when you need them most.